biki321/chatapp-client/README.md

 - nest.js for server side code
 - postgresql db for storing data (user info, message etc.)
 - socket.io for Bidirectional communication between client and server.

+**Features**

+- authentication using jwt(it has both refreshtoken and accesstoken implementation)
+- one to one messaging.
+- online status of user
+- message read receipt, message sent time, separation of messages in the message box by date, loading more messages
+- users list on left with their online status

 This repo is for the client code here is the [backend code](https://github.com/biki321/chatapp-backend)